AdobeDocs/commerce-admin.en/help/b2b/account-companies.md

 - Provides a mechanism for merchants to increase income by offering [company store credit](credit-company.md) as a payment method.

-- Supports the [management](account-company-manage.md) of all company accounts in the Admin.
+- Supports the [management](account-company-manage.md) of all company accounts from the Admin.

 ## View company accounts